ometecuhtli2001/mssqlDBcopy/mssqlDBcopy/README.md

 Note while the database names are not case-sensitive, case is preserved (appearance-wise) for the destination name.

 If you're copying a database from a Windows-based SQL Server instance to a Linux-based SQL Server instance, there are some considerations to take into account.
-The following switches were built into this utility with those considerations.
+The following switches were built into this utility with those considerations in mind.
 Specifically:
 * Linux refers to file system locations differently than Windows
 * SQL Server for Linux only supports SQL authentication

 As an example of copying a database from a Windows-based SQL Server instance to a Linux-based SQL Server instance, consider:
-`mssqlDBcopy dbbox01:aqc lbox:AQC /src_path=\\interchange\e$  /dest_path=/media/interchange /debug /dest_creds:sa:Password!`
+`mssqlDBcopy dbbox01:aqc lbox:AQC /SAVE_TO=\\interchange\e$  /READ_FROM=/media/interchange /DEBUG /DEST_CREDS:sa:Password!`

 This takes into account the different ways Windows and Linux refer to the same share on the network (note /media/interchange would already have to be mounted to \\interchange\e$ before running this!) as well as the fact that the Windows-based SQL instance can use Windows authentication and the Linux-based instance cannot.
 Read on for further details about the individual command line switches.

 ### Additional switches
 #### /REPLACE
 Specify this if the destination already contains a database by the same name.
 This will attempt to knock anyone using it off, then drop the database before restoring the copy from the source instance.
+If there are long-running transactions, this will eventually time out and the entire operation will fail.

 #### /PIPESPERMS
 This was made to simplify applying permissions to the database and is included here to show how additional permission sets for other databases would be added.
 Admitedly, I took the easy way out in implementing this because I figured this would be the only set of permissions I'd have to implement.
+All it does is throw a bunch of T-SQL at the database, so if you have any post-installation tasks to do at the destination you can automate them here.

+#### /CLEANUP
+Use this option to delete the BAK files created by the transfer process.
+By default, they are not deleted.

 #### Instance credentials
 If you don't specify credentials, the program will use your current credentials and pass them on to the source and destination.
 Note you do not have to specify credentials for BOTH - you can do one, the other, both, or neither.